mcthuesen/MobilePay-PoS-v10/docs/pos_management.md

 [![](assets/images/pos_creation.png)](assets/images/pos_creation.png)

 ### <a name="pos_updating_deletion"></a>PoS Updating and Deletion
-We recommend only deleting a PoS if it is either not going to be used anymore, or you need to update it to reflect changes like new callback alias, new name, new beaconId etc.
+We recommend only deleting a PoS if it is either not going to be used anymore, or you need to update it to reflect changes like a new callback alias, new name, new ````beaconId```` etc.

 When a PoS is deleted it is no longer possible to issue payments.
 However it will still be possible to capture or cancel payments that are in the reserved state.
 It is best practice to delay the deletion of a PoS until all payments have either been cancelled or captured.